dotnet/csharplang/proposals/generic-ref-struct.md

 }
 ```

-### delegates
+### Delegates
 The features described thus far allow developers the flexibility to opt existing generic types into `where T : ref struct` where legal.
-This though requires developers modify existing types and deal with any incompatibilities that may occur.
+However, this requires developers modify existing types and deal with any incompatibilities that may occur.
 Essentially it is not automatic, it requires work.

 There is one class of types for which no human inpsection is needed: delegates.
 Delegates represent types that are signature only, there is no implementation to consider.
 That means the compiler itself can infer whether a type parameter could be validly `where T : ref struct` or not.
 It can do so by examining the places where type parameters are used and validating if the constraints are compatible with `where T : ref struct`.
 For example: